dylankiss/odoo-toolkit/README.md

 **Start an Odoo Development Server using Docker and launch a terminal session into it.**

-This command will start both a PostgreSQL container and an Odoo container containing your source code, located on your machine at the location specified by `-w`.
+This command will start both PostgreSQL, Mailhog, and pgAdmin containers, and an Odoo container containing your source code, located on your machine at the location specified by `-w`.
 Your specified workspace will be sourced in the container at the location `/code` and allows live code updates during local development.

 You can choose to launch a container using Ubuntu 24.04 [`-u noble`] (default, recommended starting from version 18.0) or 22.04 [`-u jammy`] (for earlier versions).